Buyer's Guide to Cutting Lasers

 • Highly versatile, allowing easy reconfiguration to meet changing production requirements.

-For all these reasons, and more, lasers are used to cut an incredibly diverse range of materials and achieve a wide variety of end results.
-They’re used for high-speed cutting of thick steel tubes and plates in the energy industry, precision cutting of thin glass and sapphire sheets for smartphones and tablets, trimming nylon automotive airbags, cutting paper and plastic films for consumer goods packaging, cutting semiconductor chip packaging, and much more.
+For all these reasons, lasers are used in an incredibly diverse range of precision cutting applications.
+They’re used for cutting thin glass and sapphire sheets for smartphones and tablets, composites, semiconductors, ceramics and more in advanced semiconductor chip packaging, nitinol, titanium, and steel in medical product manufacturing, and much more.

 There are many types of lasers that service this broad spectrum of cutting applications.
 And sometimes laser manufacturers even create specific models that are optimized for a particular process.
 Choosing the right laser for your application from this tremendous selection of commercially available products can seem like an overwhelming task.
 Overwhelmed?
 Don’t worry.
 That’s exactly why we created this Buying Guide.